 Careful attention to these database job roles implies two important kinds of information.
 First, a good general background in relational database management systems, including an understanding of the Structured Query Language (SQL), is a basic prerequisite for all database professionals.

 Second, although various efforts to standardize database technology exist, much of the whiz-bang capability that databases and database applications can deliver come from proprietary, vendor-specific technologies.
 Most serious, heavy-duty database skills and knowledge are tied to specific platforms, including various Oracle products (such as the open source MySQL environment), Microsoft SQL Server, IBM DB2, so-called NoSQL databases and more.

-That's why the majority of the top five items you're about to encounter relate directly to those very same, and very popular platforms.
+That's why the majority of the top 5 items you're about to encounter relate directly to those very same, and very popular platforms.

-Do employers look for database certs?
-In Table 1, you'll find the results of an informal job search conducted on several high-traffic job boards to see which database certifications employers are looking for when hiring new employees.
-While the results vary from day to day (and job board to job board), this should provide you with some idea of which certifications employers were seeking when this article was written.
+To wind down this section, let's look at the numbers for database certifications.
+Table 1 displays the results of an informal job search conducted on several high-traffic job boards to see which database certifications employers look for when hiring new employees.
+Keep in mind that the results vary from day to day (and job board to job board), but the numbers provide a perspective on database certification demand.